COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 ## Where we are going.
-* Perform a thourough analysis of inventory data.
+* Perform a thorough analysis of inventory data.
 * Procure an Open Data Portal.
 * Make the inventory process more efficient.
 * Continue to provide context to city data and engage with the community.
-* Continue education iniatives.
+* Continue education initiatives.
 * Continue refinement of technical guidelines.
 * Data prioritization.
 * We are still on track to release data by July 1, 2016.